AngelineVanAchter/DB2-Workshops/workshops/basic/basic-xtreme.md

 12. What’s for each type the lowest productpriceof products for Youth?
 Show producttypename and lowest.
     > Hint: products for youth contain `Y` in the `M_F` field
 13. Give for each purchased productId: productname, the least and the most ordered.
 Order by productname.
-14. Give a summary for each employee with orderID, employeeIDand employeename.
+14. Give a summary for each employee with orderID, employeeID and employeename.
     > Make sure that the list also contains employees who don’t have orders yet.

 ## Deep Dive